Try our FREE Superfood Smoothie Challenge!

 - 1/4 cup acai or pomegranate juice or more milk

 - 1/2 medium banana

 - 1/2 tablespoon flaxseed

 - 1 cup blueberries

 - Place all ingredients into the blender in the order listed and secure lid.

 - For Blendtec: Press the SMOOTHIE button.

-- For Vitamix: VARIABLE, speed #1.
+- For Vitamix: Start on VARIABLE, speed #1.
 Turn machine on and slowly increase speed to VARIABLE, speed #10, then to HIGH.
 Blend for 1 minute, using the tamper to press the ingredients into the blades.

-Spinach is a powerhouse of nutrition rich in many vitamins and nutrients.
-Experts have identified at least thirteen different compounds in spinach that provide antioxidant and/or anti-cancer benefits.
-Spinach rich in calcium and magnesium, helps prevent osteoporosis.
 It is also an excellent source of iron, which is critical for women in menopause and for people who have anemia or chronic fatigue syndrome.
-Spinach contains vitamin E, which helps slow mental decline and memory loss.